 Why Carrying a High Credit Card Balance Is Bad

-Monthly finance charges are calculated based on your credit card balance and your interest rate.
+Each month you don't pay your balance in full, you'll be charged interest in the form of a finance charge.
+These monthly finance charges are calculated based on your credit card balance and your interest rate.
 The higher your balance, the higher your finance charges will be.
 Carrying a high credit card balance can cost hundreds of dollars in a year, especially if you’re only making minimum payments.
-Promotional interest rate periods are an exception, but pay off as much of your balance as you can during the promotional period so you’ll pay less interest once the introductory rate expires.

 Debt happens when you repeatedly borrow more money than you're willing to pay pack.
 Having a high credit card balance, especially on more than one credit card, doesn’t help your debt situation.
 Keep your balances low, or paid off even, to avoid being in debt.

 It's not that you can't make large purchases on your credit card.
-Using your credit card for large purchases allows you to accumulate rewards or take advantage of a promotional interest rate.
-When you do make a large purchase on your credit card, it’s important to pay off the balance quickly.
-Paying it in full each month is idea.
-If you let the balance linger too long or you’ll start to experience the negative side-effects mentioned in this article.
+Using your credit card for large purchases allows you to accumulate rewards, meet the requirements for a sign-up bonus, or take advantage of a promotional interest rate.

 - Carrying a high credit card balance carries a number of risks from damage to your credit score to less access to your credit limit.

 - Increasing your monthly credit card payment will lower your credit card balance faster.

 - For multiple credit cards with high balances, focusing on reducing one balance at a time is more effective than trying to pay them down all at once.